 The situation for Twitter might look even worse.
-It has recently been estimated that 9-15% Titter accounts are bots, with some analysts even estimating that over 50% of Twitter activity is bot-related.
-This does not fare well for Twitter and is probably the reason why its statement on the issue, even though quite long, is quite vague.
-It admitted finding over 200 fake accounts in relation to the Russia investigation, however it did not state how these accounts were acting and/or whether they used political advertising.
-The message also sounded quite defensive with Twitter shifting the focus onto other online tools such as emails, saying their content is mostly spam-based.
-The company did, however, admit that the majority of fake activity on Twitter comes out of post-Soviet states, including Russia.
+It has recently been established that 9-15% Titter accounts are bots, with some analysts estimating that over 50% of Twitter activity is bot-related.
+This does not fare well for Twitter, and is probably the reason why its statement on the issue, even though long, is quite vague.
+Twitter did admit identifying over 200 fake accounts related to Russian activity, however it did not state how these accounts were acting and/or whether they used political advertising.
+The post also used a somewhat defensive tone, shifting the focus onto other online tools such as emails and saying their content is mostly spam-based.
+Social platform’s statement did, however, admit that the majority of fake activity on Twitter comes out of post-Soviet states, including Russia.

-As stated in the article released by Facebook mentioned above, and also excellently explained in this article, fake social media accounts very often do not seem to be aiming at promoting pro-Trump messages.
-Instead, they hop onto the issues polarising mainstream media and participate in public discourse often taking one side in divisive topics, including immigration, terrorism and politics (including the Russia-US relations particularly).
-This interesting website which tracks activity of 600 supposedly fake social media accounts operated from Russia also confirms this theory, as for example today the most popular topics mentioned by bots on Twitter were Trump, Manhattan and Mueller among others.
+As stated in Facebook’s article mentioned above, and also excellently explained in this piece, fake social media accounts very often do not seem to be aiming at promoting pro-Trump messages.
+Instead, they hop onto the issues polarising mainstream media and participate in public discourse often taking sides on emotionally divisive topics, including immigration, terrorism and politics (with a particular focus on the Russia-US relations).
+This interesting website, which tracks activity of 600 supposedly fake social media accounts operated from Russia, also confirms this theory.
+For example, today the most popular topics mentioned by bots on Twitter were Trump, Manhattan and Mueller among others.

-It is also interesting to see the kind of content being shared alongside the trending topics – the websites with most mentions are True Pundit, Russia Today and The Gateway Pundit which is considered to be a questionable news source, being known for publishing fake news and conspiracy theories.
+Notice the kind of content sources being shared alongside the trending topics – the websites with most mentions are True Pundit, Russia Today and The Gateway Pundit.
+The last one is considered to be a questionable news source, known for publishing fake news and conspiracy theories.

-The Russian-fuelled propaganda is not only taking place on social media with messages being disseminated by fake accounts while influencing political views; a war is also waged against all traditional media outlets.
-Russia Today, one of the top news sources for bots and a government-affiliated mass media outlet, increasingly specialises itself in publishing confusing content which, as author of the article suggests, aims to undermine all traditional media outlets, making the media industry seem untrustworthy, unprofessional and dubious.
-The strategy is strikingly similar to the one carried out by President Trump and his team, calling out all major US media outlets (except Fox News owned by Mr Rupert Murdoch) for spreading fake news.
+This Russian-fuelled propaganda is not only taking place on social media with messages being disseminated by fake accounts while influencing political views; a war is also waged against all traditional media outlets.
+Russia Today, one of the top news sources for bots and a Russian government-affiliated mass media outlet, specialises in publishing confusing content seemingly aiming to undermine all traditional media outlets by making the media industry seem untrustworthy, unprofessional and dubious.
+The strategy is strikingly similar to the one carried out by President Trump and his team, calling out all major US media outlets (except Fox News owned by Rupert Murdoch) for spreading fake news.

-The governments should be doing their best to protect their people from deceitful interests and information, but the history of people in power using media to manipulate their fellow countrymen and women is hitting a century mark now.
-It is even sadder, however, to think that the digital social tools that were promising a brighter democratic future for all are, while freely, being used with the purpose of dividing, not bringing us all together.
+The governments should be doing their best to protect their people from deceitful interests and information, but the history of people in power using media to manipulate their fellow citizens is hitting a century mark now.
+It is even sadder, however, to think that the digital social tools that were promising a brighter democratic future for all are, while freely, being used with the purpose of dividing us, not bringing us together.

 Cover photo: Jeff Blackler/Rex/Shutterstock